 Due to his mental state, the Joker is immune to fear as he does not understand the concept and sees everything as a joke.
 He also has an immunity to poison due to prolonged exposure to chemicals.
 The Scarecrow's fear gas has no effect on him, and Visionary failed to hypnotize him into a state of fear in Birds of Prey #121.
 He and Poison Ivy have shown immunity to each others' chemicals.
 As well, the Harlequin of Hate also possesses a very high tolerance for pain.
 In Birds of Prey #16, the Joker was in a leg cast, but jumbled about as if it was not even there.
 He has laughed after being shot in Batman: Dark Victory.
 He showed no symptoms of pain after a couple of batarangs slit his mouth in Batman Confidential.
 Most of the time, he seems to enjoy pain, provoking others to take a swing at him; thus, he may, with some truth, be accurately described as a sadomasochist.
 Bullets seem to do little more than slow him down or put him out of commission temporarily.
 On several occasions, he has been known to survive explosions and crashes.
 His bones heal quickly, and it has been hinted in a few comics that he does not physically age.

 The Joker is a genius inventor and chemist.
-Using a seemingly laughable but actually highly dangerous arsenal of comedy-themed weapons, such as his patented laughing gas, a bang-labeled spear-gun, explosive whoopie-cushions, an acid-squirting flower, a high-voltage joy buzzer, razor-sharp cards, poisonous pies, acid spraying water gun, and exploding cigars.
+Using a seemingly laughable but actually very dangerous and deadly arsenal of comedy-themed weapons, such as his patented laughing gas, a bang-labeled spear-gun, explosive whoopie-cushions, an acid-squirting flower, a high-voltage joy buzzer, razor-sharp cards, poisonous pies, acid spraying water gun, and exploding cigars.
 He has managed to create an MO which fits his macabre appearance.
 The Joker is immune to his own venom as well as various similar toxins.
 The Joker is an excellent marksman, as shown in the story arc "Lovers and Madmen".
-He has made accurate headshots on his victims and never missed once; he also demonstrated his accuracy to people in order to get hired for his skills by throwing a deck of playing cards in the air and shot a jack and both joker cards.
+He has made accurate head shots on his victims and never missed once; he also demonstrated his accuracy to people in order to get hired for his skills by throwing a deck of playing cards in the air and shot a jack and both joker cards.
 His accuracy has also been proven when he shot the ropes of hostages he had hanging from a building to distract Batman.
-The Joker has occasionally demonstrated above average hand to hand combat skills, having caught Batman off guard with a kick on some occasions.
+The Joker has occasionally demonstrated above average and noticeable hand to hand combat skills, having caught Batman off guard with a kick on some occasions with being and adept brawler even though he doesn't have any specific fighting style, he used street fighting techniques.
 He has shown to be adept with non-comedy themed weapons such as guns, knives, explosives, and even such seemingly non-lethal items as a pencil.

 In “A Clown at Midnight” and again in Batman #663, there is a panel in which the Joker is sitting in a cell at Arkham waiting for the Dark Knight’s arrival.
 As he waits, a mosquito lands on his unnaturally pale arms and attempts to suck his blood.
 The insect dies quickly instead, for the Joker's bloodstream acts like a poison, killing off its unknowing prey.